-This Health Impact Review found the following evidence for relevant provisions in SB 5122:
+This Health Impact Review found the following evidence for relevant provisions in HB 1440:

-• Informed assumptions that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach would likely decrease juvenile criminal legal system^a involvement for some youth aged 8 through 12 years and would likely decrease adult criminal legal system involvement for some emerging adults aged 18 and 19 years.
-These assumptions are based on proposed changes to state law and information from key informants.
+• Informed assumption that changing the procedural jurisdiction of juvenile court to 14 through 17 years of age would likely decrease juvenile criminal legal system^a involvement for some youth aged 8 through 13 years.
+This assumption is based on proposed changes to state law and information from key informants.